SAGE: Shape-Adapting Gated Experts for Adaptive Histopathology Image Segmentation: Method

 where $\alpha_i = \sigma(\theta_i)$ is computed from a learnable parameter $\theta_i$.
-This formulation allows the model to dynamically balance stability and adaptability---favoring expert-driven enrichment when beneficial, while preserving the backbone’s inductive biases when necessary.
+This formulation allows the model to dynamically balance stability and adaptability, favoring expert-driven refinement when beneficial while preserving the backbone's inductive biases when necessary.

-\textbf{Expert Pool.} All expert paths draw from a shared global pool $\mathcal{E}$ that contains two complementary expert types.
-The \textit{fine-grained experts} $\mathcal{E}_{\text{fine}}$ are specialized submodules adapted from the original backbone, capturing domain- or context-specific representations at different depths.
-The \textit{shared expert layer} $\mathcal{E}_{\text{shared}}$ is a parameter-efficient component of the model that captures general-purpose representations and enables knowledge sharing across layers.
-During training, SAGE learns from the hierarchical router to dynamically choose between focusing more on shared specialists or domain-specific specialists to suit the computational graph based on the semantic complexity of the inputs.

-Together, this dual-path and expert-based hierarchical design converts a static graph into a dynamic graph, which keeps the benefits of pre-trained models while routing features into experts most suitable for contexts in which they appear.
+\paragraph{Expert pool composition} All expert paths draw from a global pool $\mathcal{E}$ with a predefined number of fine-grained experts and shared experts.
+Both types are implemented as reused backbone layers, but they serve different objectives: fine-grained experts $\mathcal{E}_{\text{fine}}$ focus on depth-specific specialization, whereas shared experts $\mathcal{E}_{\text{shared}}$ encourage domain-generalizable computation.